wharfkit/website/src/lib/docs/SessionKit/LoginPlugin.md

 ## Development

-The `LoginPlugin` interface and `AbstractLoginPlugin` abstract class are tools to help developers create plugins for the [Session Kit](/docs/sessionkit/session-kit-factory).
+The `LoginPlugin` interface and `AbstractLoginPlugin` abstract class are tools to help developers create plugins for the [SessionKit](/docs/sessionkit/session-kit-factory).
 These plugins register custom logic through the use of hooks, which are performed at specific points during the [Login](/docs/sessionkit/login) call.

 The [login-plugin-template](https://github.com/wharfkit/login-plugin-template) is available on Github to help developers get started.